Table of Contents

 Retail and eCommerce

-Artificial intelligence is vital for CISOs and security leaders tasked with enabling and defending retail and e-commerce operations.
-Interestingly, the AI tools used to improve and optimize operations are the same as those used to provide critical defenses against cybercriminals.
+AI is crucial for CISOs and security leaders responsible for both enabling and defending retail and e-commerce operations.
+Interestingly, the AI tools used to improve and optimize operations are also used to provide critical defenses against cybercriminals.

 • Detect fraudulent transactions